rikimbili/Glasscord-Installer-for-VSCode/readme.md

 This first version I consider it a complete program; however, there are some caveats and features still to be implemented:

-- This first version won't install the required CSS file in the .vscode folder to make it work (I'm working on this feature atm).
+- This first version won't check for the required CSS file in the .vscode folder to make it work (I'm working on this feature atm).
 - You also need an [extension that lets you inject CSS files into VS Code](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css).